mohamedzeeshan/mdzeeshan/_posts/2019-02-17-reclaiming-india-nationalism.md

 layout: post
 title: "Reclaiming India’s Nationalist Movement"
 categories: ["Indian nationalism", "political reform", "identity politics"]
-location: "Freedom Gazette"
+location: "Freedom Gazette and The Print"
 snippet: "The cause of Indian freedom inspired people around the world because it was a cause of universal values, rather than a struggle for ethnic supremacy or cultural domination.
 The cause was not the assertion of an ethnic or cultural identity of Indian-ness; it was for the realisation of fundamental human rights.
-(Published in Freedom Gazette)"
+(Published in Freedom Gazette and The Print)"
 ---

 In recent years, the term ‘nationalist’ has come to represent odious connotations around the world.
 Many parts of the West are struggling with a surge of neo-Nazi, far-right movements, claiming to be made of ‘nationalists’ reclaiming their countries.
 The overarching message of many of these movements is xenophobic – fearful of, and violent towards, those whom the ideologues see as being ‘different’, either in physical appearance, personal beliefs or cultural practices.